 I thought of Danny one day recently when I was working on my family tree.
 I knew my ancestors came from Ireland, but I never knew when they came or what part of Ireland they came from.
 When I asked my mother and my aunts, they didn't know either, so a few weeks ago, I visited the archives at Boston City Hall.
 I thought I'd look for an hour or so and see what I could find.

-I poured over the dusty books in the archives, and found my grandparents' marriage certificate.
-As I traced the faded handwritten names with my finger - James and Catherine Moran, married in 1906 - a shiver ran down my spine.
+I poured over the dusty books in the archives for hours.
+When I found my grandparents' marriage certificate, I traced the faded handwritten names with my finger - James and Catherine Moran, married in 1906.
+A shiver ran down my spine.
 Before I knew it, the archives were closing for the day and I had a long list of names to invstigate.
-I was obsessed.
+I was hooked.

-I went to the National Archives in Waltham and the Boston Public Library in Copley Square.
+My search lead me to the National Archives in Waltham, the State Archives at Columbia Point, and the Boston Public Library in Copley Square.
 I became a detective, an expert on soundex codes, microfilm machines, birth indexes and death certificates.
 Within a few weeks, I had traced part of the family - the Nashes - all the way back to 1863 when they left Tipperary and arrived in New York.

 I was determined to find the truth.

-I knew Michael James was born on January 3, 1876, but I didn't know if Moran was his name at birth.
-Back at City Hall, I pored over the handwritten ledgers, but the entries were all handwritten in ramdom order.
+I knew Michael James was born on January 3, 1876, but I didn't know for sure if Moran was his last name at birth.
+Back at City Hall, I pored over the ledgers, but the entries were all handwritten in random order.
 No alphabetizing, no chronological order.

 "You'll have to go through each entry individually," the woman at the archives said, but it was clear that even she considered this a daunting task.

-There were nearly 11,000 babies born in Boston in 1876.
+There were more than 10,,000 babies born in Boston in 1876.
 The search could take days!
 I might misread someone's handwriting.
 I might miss the entry altogether!

 I sighed as I picked up the dusty book.
-It fell open on the table and I looked idly at the column of first names on page 525.
-My eyes fell on entry number 10,881.
+It fell open on the table and I looked idly at the column of names on page 539.
+My eyes fell on entry number 7,881.

 "January 3, Michael James." it said.

-"Here's a Michael James born on January 3," I said to the woman who ran the archives.
+"Here's a Michael James born on January 3," I said to the archives woman.

 "Father's name, Michael Naughtin," it said.
 "Mother's maiden name, Anna Moran."